In addition to the satisfaction of providing life-changing opportunities for student-athletes, Seminole Booster members are rewarded with:

 If you would like to purchase a parking permit for this year’s basketball season, please click on the link below and proceed with the online registration process

-Reserved parking for FSU Baseball games is available for Bullpen Club members at the Silver Bullpen level ($1,000) and above.
+Reserved parking for FSU Baseball games is available for Bullpen Club members at the Bronze Bullpen level ($500) and above.

 The parking spaces are located in Lot 11, just behind the baseball scoreboard in left field.
 There are no assigned parking spaces; parking is first come first serve.
 Parking passes are valid only for the regular season and not for NCAA Tournament play.